Great Books Summer Seminar Series

 Seminars will meet over Zoom, which is a free platform but must be downloaded to a device in advance.

 Seminars will meet for 75 minutes at the same time each day (Monday–Friday).
 On the application, you will select preferred times (morning, afternoon, or evening EDT), but we cannot guarantee a specific time.

-We recommend ordering your books well in advance from an online vendor.
+We recommend purchasing your text in advance from your favorite local bookstore, or consider ordering through the St. John’s College campus bookstore.
 See our list of our recommended editions.

 St. John’s is a closely-knit community that values great books, small classes, and vigorous discussion.
 All classes are led by full-time faculty.
 The college is at its best when face-to-face in our classrooms, dining halls, libraries, and dorm rooms, but world events make that impossible at the moment.
 The silver lining: our curriculum and pedagogy adapt very well to an online format.
 Unlike online education that relies on pre-recorded classes and lectures, St. John’s classes that are held online at this moment of necessity are vibrant, with all students fully engaged in the conversation, and coming to life with warmth and connection.